sambacha/refarch-kc-ms/fleet-ms/README.md

         </environmentVariables>
 ```

-One interesting integration test is defined in the class `it.FireContainerSimulationIT.java` as it starts a Thread running a ContainerConsumer (bullet 1 in figure below) which uses Kafka api to get `Container events` (class `ibm.labs.kc.event.model.ContainerMetric`) from `container-topic`, and then calls the POST HTTP end point (2): `http://localhost:9080/fleetms/ships/simulate` with a simulator control object ( `ibm.labs.kc.dto.model.ShipSimulationControl`).
-The application is producing ship position event and container metrics events at each time slot (3).
+One interesting integration test is defined in the class `it.FireContainerSimulationIT.java` as it starts a Thread running a ContainerConsumer (bullet 1 in figure below) which uses Kafka api to get `Container events` (class `ibm.labs.kc.event.model.ContainerMetric`) from `container-topic`, and then calls the POST HTTP end point (2): `http://localhost:9080/fleetms/ships/simulate` with a simulator control object (`ibm.labs.kc.dto.model.ShipSimulationControl`).
+The application is producing ship position events and container metrics events at each time slot (3).
 The consumer is getting multiple events (4) from the topic showing some containers are burning:

 ```json
 {"id":"c_2","type":"Reefer","temperature":150,"amp":46,"status":"FIRE","row":0,"column":2,"shipId":"JimminyCricket"},